aokranj/website-pdkranj.si/doc/database-transfers.md

 - Access to target environment
 - Access to source environment from the target environment
 - If target environment is accessible via SSH, authentication forwarding must be enabled
+- Source and target environment must have the same WP code deployed